 - 3.1 The management of all children with intimate care needs will be carefully planned. - 3.2 The child who requires intimate care is treated with respect at all times; the child's welfare and dignity is of paramount importance. - 3.3 Any child with intimate care needs will be supported to achieve the highest level of autonomy that is possible given their age and abilities. - 3.4 Staff will encourage each child to do as much for him/herself as s/he can.
-This may mean, for example, giving the child responsibility for cleaning themselves.

-4. Individual intimate care plans will be drawn up for particular children as appropriate to suit the circumstances of the child.

-- 4.1 Each child's right to privacy will be respected. - 4.2 Careful consideration will be given to each child's situation to determine how many carers might need to be present when a child is toileted. - 4.3 There should always be a second responsible adult in attendance or with a clear view of the situation. - 4.4 Wherever possible the same child will not be cared for by the same adult on a regular basis; ideally there will be a rota of carers known to the child who will take turns in providing care. - 4.5 Intimate care arrangements will be discussed with parents on a regular basis and recorded on the child's care plan.
+This may mean, for example, giving the child responsibility for cleaning themselves. - 4.
+Individual intimate care plans will be drawn up for particular children as appropriate to suit the circumstances of the child. - 4.1 Each child's right to privacy will be respected. - 4.2 Careful consideration will be given to each child's situation, needs and circumstances. - 4.3 There should always be a second responsible adult in attendance. - 4.4 There will be a rota of carers known to the child who will take turns in providing care. - 4.5 Intimate care arrangements will be discussed with parents on a regular basis and recorded on the child's care plan.
 The needs and wishes of children and parents will be taken into account wherever possible within the constraints of staffing.